About NAHUCNational Association of Health Unit Coordinators, Inc.

 Meet the team members and learn about what NAHUC means to them.

-Acting President and Secretary/Treasurer
+Vice President, Acting President

 I am involved with the National Association of Health Unit Coordinators because I have pride in my profession.
 Health Unit Coordinators are a unique group of healthcare professionals who keep our hospital nursing units running as smoothly as possible.
 NAHUC provides continuing education opportunities to our members and non-members, as well as an annual education conference that allows us to gather and network with our peers, keep abreast of healthcare changes, and not to mention making new, lifelong friendships.